liuhong-jia/CellMap/README.md

 ```
 ![image](https://github.com/liuhong-jia/CellMapper/blob/main/vignettes/mapping.png)
 ## 5. Run CellMap with single-cell data lacking cell type annotation
 - In cases where cell type information is not provided in the single-cell dataset, we applied our in-house automated annotation tool, scAnno, to perform cell type identification.
+We also use HER2+ breast cancer data as an example for demonstratio example.
 ```
 library(scAnno)
 data(gene.anno)